 Anti-Social Behaviour Unit

-As part of Sutton's continued efforts to tackle anti-social behaviour (ASB), a special unit funded by Sutton Council co-ordinates ASB interventions including Anti-Social Behaviour Orders (ASBOs) where appropriate.
+As part of Sutton's continued efforts to tackle anti-social behaviour (ASB), a special unit funded by Sutton Council co-ordinates ASB interventions including criminal behaviour orders (CBOs) where appropriate.

 In order to tackle residents' concerns on ASB, Police will:

-- Apply to the courts for Anti-Social Behaviour Orders (ASBOs) - a compulsory order made by a court for between 2-5 years to protect the public from ASB by restricting the movement and monitoring the behaviour of the person committing anti-social acts.
-ASBOs can only be given to those aged ten or more.
+· Apply to the courts for CBOs - a compulsory order made by a court for adults for minimum 2 years to no maximum timeframe and for under 18s 12 months to 3 years to protect the public from ASB by restricting the movement and monitoring the behaviour of the person committing anti-social acts.
+CBOs can only be given to those aged ten or more.
 A breach is a criminal offence and can result in arrest

 Some acts of ASB are clearly criminal, e.g. vandalism, graffiti and racial abuse.
 Other behaviour like shouting in the street or gathering in large groups may be considered anti-social behaviour rather than criminal behaviour.
 Because of the range of what constitutes ASB, Police actions can be very different too.
 For example, police may decide that having a word with individuals or groups is sufficient.
 On the other hand, more serious incidents could involve police dispersing groups of people or making an arrest, which may lead to a charge and prosecution in court.

-The Unit is responsible for liaising with the local Safer Neighbourhoods Teams, collating evidence, preparing files, consulting with the Crown Prosecution Service to consider prohibitive conditions and finally attending court for the hearing.
+The Sutton ASB unit is responsible for liaising with the local Safer Neighbourhoods Teams, collating evidence, preparing files, consulting with the Crown Prosecution Service to consider prohibitive conditions and finally attending court for the hearing.

-Once an ASBO has been imposed; the individuals that are subject to the ASBO are monitored to ensure that any breaches are dealt with appropriately.
+Once a CBO has been imposed; the individuals that are subject to the CBO are monitored to ensure that any breaches are dealt with appropriately.

 We need the support of communities in gathering information about ASB.
 To report an incident of ASB: